The Best Hard Hats, Tested and Reviewed

 Material and Design

-All hard hats for sale in the U.S. should be either Type 1 or 2, since both of these give a minimum standard for protection.
+All hard hats for sale in the U.S. should be either Type 1 or 2, since both of these provide a minimum standard for protection.
 However, there’s no doubt that some materials are stronger than others, and this may affect a shopper’s choice.

 • Phenolic resin: A very hard synthetic polymer often laminated with fiberglass.
 Its main advantage is having heat resistance of up to 350 degrees Fahrenheit.